arrow

 • Empowering national competent authorities with more robust enforcement powers and facilitating the implementation of clarified rules.

-In essence, PSD3 is intended to make it easier for businesses aiming to integrate open banking to request, provide, and maintain related innovative services.
+In essence, PSD3 regulation is intended to make it easier for businesses aiming to integrate open banking to request, provide, and maintain related innovative services.
 It is also expected to grant customers more control over the data handleв by parties involved.

 PSD3’s Impact on the Strong Customer Authentication (SCA) Requirements